 Motorcycle and Moped Accidents

 Motorcyclists and moped riders are disproportionately likely to be in an auto accident, and they are more likely to suffer serious injuries because of the nature of these crashes.
 A motorcycle or moped does not offer the same level of protection that a motor vehicle does.
 Even a mini or a compact car could cause catastrophic damage to a biker or moped rider.
-Even when you ride with the proper personal protective equipment, you could suffer catastrophic injuries if you get into an accident with a motor vehicle.
+Even when you ride with the proper personal protective equipment, you could suffer serious, catastrophic injuries if you get into an accident with a motor vehicle.

 Motorcycle Accidents